Anyone who owns a dog will know they are just as much a part of your family as the humans!

 Table Cape Tulip Farm: Spring is the time to take your dog to see the tulips, with the Table Cape Tulip Farm near Wynyard in bloom from September to the end of October.

 Outside of Launceston, you don't have to go too far to have a mini-adventure with your pet.
 Hollybank Reserve is a favourite of mountain bike riders, but there is also a 40-minute, educational walk through examples of Tasmania's major production forest types, lined with interpretive signs.

-Evercreech: Take your dogs to see some of Tasmania's tall trees with the 30-minute walk at locatedbetween Launceston and the East Coast.
+Take your dogs to see some of Tasmania's tall trees with the 30-minute walk at Evercreech, between Launceston and the East Coast.
 These giants of the Eucalyptus viminalis species are the tallest of their type in Australia, and reach over 90m in height - plus, there is a picnic area in this reserve.

-Montezuma Falls: One of the stand-out dog-friendly walks in the state - indeed, one of the stand-out short walks in the state - is Montezuma Falls.
+The West Coast: One of the stand-out dog-friendly walks in the state - indeed, one of the stand-out short walks in the state - is Montezuma Falls.
 This three-hour return hike is eight kilometres along an 1800s abandoned train line to an 104 metre high waterfall, taking in everything from open mine shafts to sassafras, myrtle and leatherwood forest.
 The trackhead is located two kilometres from the town of Rosebery.

 The springs to Lenah Valley: A downhill walk with three historic huts, a lookout and a waterfall to explore.
 This is a good all year round family walk and it also suits people seeking a bushwalk with their dog (on lead of course!)